andrew/ultimate-awesome/README.md

 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.
 - [awesome-gaussian-processes](https://github.com/RaulPL/awesome-gaussian-processes) - A curated list of resources for learning Gaussian Processes.
+- [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to reduce the environmental impacts of using and deploying AI.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.